usnistgov/FederalProfile-8259A/_8259-Control/logical.md

 **Agency:**

 - Establish policies and procedures describing:
-  - The roles within the agency that can use IoT devices without using authorization.
+  - The roles that can use the IoT device without identification and authentication.
-  - Situations where IoT devices can be used by anyone, and roles do not need to be defined.
-For example, a National Park IoT device where visitors are able to ask questions, and then the IoT device provides answers.
+  - Situations where the IoT device can be used by anyone, and roles do not need to be defined.
+    -Example: a National Park IoT device where visitors are able to ask questions, and then the IoT device provides answers.
 The identity of the person asking is not collected (a privacy control), but the question itself may be logged/recorded to determine topic interests.
 - Establish policies and procedures describing when certain features can be used for the IoT device without authorization by a role or individual.
   - For example, using a smart coffee maker in an agency's break room.
   - Include within the policies and/or procedures a description of the compensating controls necessary in such situations, such as the need to be physically present for the use of the IoT device, the requirement to lock the door after normal business hours to the room where the device is located, etc.